RenaudDev/RenaudGagne/content/post/thinking-local/index.md

 Do you feel like sometimes we live in two realities?

-**There is a reality** that you experience at home, in your car or at work.
-It is the reality where you have conversations, laugh, play sport, go to restaurant or simple stay at home reading a book. **And there is another reality** that is mostly experienced through a screen or the radio.
+**There is a reality** that we experience at home, in our car or at work.
+It is the reality where we have conversations, laugh, play sport, go to restaurant or simply stay at home reading a book. **And there is another reality** that is mostly experienced through a screen or the radio.
 It's the reality of big things happening 'out there'.
-Stuff happening way beyond your personal sphere of influence.
+Stuff happening way beyond our personal sphere of influence.

 Sometimes, it seems like the 'second reality' takes over our mind and energy to the point where we feel depressed, crippled or hopeless.
 The worst part about that place is that our power to influence or change it is comparable to the influence that a sport fan has on a game...*very little*.

-On the other hand, in the 'first reality' you have incredible power to shape and direct it.
+On the other hand, in the 'first reality' we have incredible power to shape and direct it.
 Every interaction & every relationships can be transformed by our presence and intentions.

 ## Setting up a hierachy of attention...

-Does that mean that we should only stick to our knitting, close all form of external information and live 100% in the first reality?
+Does that mean that we should only stick to our knitting, close all forms of external information and live 100% in the first reality?
 Maybe, maybe not.
 But there as to be the right proportion of where we direct our thoughts and energies.

-What would happen if 95% of your thoughts and energy were directed on what you can do now...in your home, with the people living on your street and in your city or village?
-There is an amazing Christian social teaching called *subsidiarity*...it is at the foundation of all western government.
+What would happen if 95% of our thoughts and energy were directed on what we can do now...in our homes, with the people living on our streets and in our cities or villages?
+There is an amazing Christian social teaching called *subsidiarity*...it is at the foundation of all western government...not applied often enough in my opinion.
 It goes like this:

-> The principle that a central authority should have a subsidiary function, performing only those tasks which cannot be performed at a more local level.
+> **"The principle that a central authority should have a subsidiary function, performing only those tasks which cannot be performed at a more local level."**

 {{< youtube 1NiRA6DL_CM >}}

 The point I am trying to make is that rather than playing sport fan and setting all our attention to what's going on a planetary scale or national scale...what if we started first with ourselves, then in the first community (our family) **and then** once we have set our house in order, move outward from there to our community and beyond?